Shivendra-Pratap-Dixit/Hotel-Card/README.md

 ### 🏫 Hotel Card

 In this project we have tried to manipulate Dom elements, Styling using CSS and tried to make website more dynamic and responsive.
-With our  efforts and the technology that we have learned in Unit-3 in the Masai School, we were able to clone the website in 5 days with the same looking and some features.
+With our  efforts and the technology that we have learned in Unit-3 in the Masai School, we were able to creatr the website in 5 days with the same looking and some features.

-Deployed link

 # Collaboraters